sonictruth/vr-dos/README.md

 ## Keys

-On PC you can use your keyboard to control the PC and mouse to look around.
+On PC you can use your keyboard to control the emulator and mouse to look around.
 In VR this are the default mappings (tested with Oculus Quest):

 0: [Key.Enter], // Trigger